helen579/Letters_in_String/README.md

 # Letters_in_String
-Python code to create a function that takes a string and prints the letters in decreasing order of frequency using dictionaries.
+Query: To write Python code to create a function called most_frequent that takes a string and prints the letters in decreasing order of frequency.
+Use dictionaries.

+Sample Input & output:

+Input : Please enter a string

+        Mississippi

+Output : i = 4

+         s = 4

+         p = 2

+         m = 1